improving-minnesota/react-workshop/labs/lab-04-flux.md

     });
 }
 ```
- - Now that we have completely set up the Flux architecture for **Employees** in our application, we just need to add hooks into our components to take advantage of it.
+ - Now that we have completely set up the Flux architecture for **Employees** in our application, we just need to add hooks in our components to take advantage of it.

 &nbsp;
 ### Add the Store and Actions to Employees

-- Open **client/src/components/employees.js**
+- Open **client/src/components/employees.jsx**

-- First things first, look inside the render method because there are a couple of enhancements that have been made for you:
+- First things first, look inside the render method.
+There are a couple of enhancements that have been made for you:
   - A **Pagination** component has been added for you to control pagination.
 Notice that it calls the `onPageChange()` callback.

-- Start by uncommenting the require for our **EmployeeActions**.
 - Next delete the stubbed methods between the TODO and ending comment.

-- Now we can implement our **Employees** controller component to handle data interactions:
+- Now we can implement our **Employees** controller component to handle data interactions.

-- Let's first assign the **EmployeeStore** to the store property.
+- Let's assign the **EmployeeStore** to the store property.

 ```javascript
 store: EmployeeStore,